Jack Brooks Regional Airport: Past airline service

-Six airlines have flown jets to BPT.
-Trans-Texas Airways (which subsequently changed its name to Texas International Airlines) flew Douglas DC-9-10 jets as well as Convair 600 turboprops to Houston and Dallas.
-According to the February 1, 1976 Official Airline Guide (OAG), Texas International was operating direct DC-9 jet service from Los Angeles (LAX) to Beaumont/Port Arthur via five stops en route in Albuquerque, Roswell, Midland/Odessa, Dallas/Fort Worth and Houston.
-Texas International merged into Continental Airlines which continued jet service from the airport.
+Texas International was then merged into Continental Airlines which in turn continued operating jet service into the airport.
 In 1979, Southwest Airlines was operating four Boeing 737-200 flights a day nonstop to Dallas Love Field.
 In July 1983, Continental was flying Boeing 727-100s and McDonnell Douglas DC-9-30s nonstop to Houston (IAH).
-Delta Air Lines flew Boeing 727-200s and McDonnell Douglas DC-9-30s nonstop to Houston (IAH) and Shreveport as well as direct to Atlanta.
-Delta Connection, operated by Atlantic Southeast Airlines (ASA), flew Canadair CRJ-200s to Atlanta and Embraer EMB-120 Brasilias to Dallas/Ft.
-Worth, with the latter service ending when Delta closed their DFW hub in early 2005.
+During the mid-1970s, Delta Air Lines was operating Boeing 727-200s as well as McDonnell Douglas DC-9-30s nonstop to Houston (IAH) and Shreveport as well as direct to Atlanta.
+Delta Connection, operated by Atlantic Southeast Airlines (ASA), flew Canadair CRJ-200s to Atlanta and Embraer EMB-120 Brasilias to Dallas/Fort Worth, with the latter service ending when Delta closed their DFW hub in early 2005.
 ExpressJet operating as Continental Express flew Embraer ERJ-145s to Houston (IAH).
-American Eagle also served the airport with Convair 580s followed by Saab 340s nonstop to Dallas/Ft.
-Worth (DFW) for American Airlines.
+American Eagle also served the airport with Convair 580s followed by Saab 340s nonstop to Dallas/Fort Worth (DFW) for American Airlines.
 USAir Express Beechcraft 1900Cs flew nonstop to New Orleans for USAir.

-Commuter airlines serving Beaumont/Port Arthur included Metro Airlines with de Havilland Canada DHC-6 Twin Otters and Short 330s nonstop to Houston (IAH) and Short 330s nonstop to Dallas/Fort Worth (DFW), Royale Airlines Embraer EMB-110 Bandeirantes nonstop to Houston (IAH) and direct to New Orleans, Air Texana with nonstop Beechcrafts to Houston Hobby Airport (HOU) and Dallas Love Field (DAL) and nonstop Douglas DC-3s to New Orleans, and Conquest Airlines Beechcraft 1900Cs and Fairchild Swearingen Metroliners nonstop to Austin and Dallas Love Field.
+Commuter airlines serving Beaumont/Port Arthur included Metro Airlines with de Havilland Canada DHC-6 Twin Otters and Short 330s nonstop to Houston (IAH) and Short 330s nonstop to Dallas/Fort Worth (DFW), Royale Airlines Embraer EMB-110 Bandeirantes nonstop to Houston (IAH) and direct to New Orleans, Air Texana with nonstop Beechcraft flights to Houston Hobby Airport (HOU) and Dallas Love Field (DAL) as well as nonstop Douglas DC-3s to New Orleans, and Conquest Airlines Beechcraft 1900Cs and Fairchild Swearingen Metroliners nonstop to Austin and Dallas Love Field.
 Conquest Airlines was based in the Beaumont/Port Arthur area before moving its headquarters to Austin where it started a hub.